 The Commission was chaired by Keir Bloomer and published its final report, ‘By Diverse Means: Improving Scottish Education’, on 4 March 2013.

-Membership of the re-convened Commission on School Reform is as follows:
+Membership of the re-convened Commission on School Reform is currently as follows:

 • Keir Bloomer (Chair): Education Consultant and former Director of Education

-• John Barnett: Buisness consultant and former Parent Council Chairman
+• John Barnett: University Court Member, retired finance professional and former Parent Council Chairman.

 • Jamie Cooke: Head of RSA Scotland